liferay/liferay-docs/develop/reference/articles/03-screenlets-in-liferay-screens-for-ios/05-ddl-form-screenlet-for-ios.markdown

 ## Features [](id=features)

-The `DDLFormScreenlet` can be used to show a collection of fields so that a user can fill in their values.
+DDL Form Screenlet can be used to show a collection of fields so that a user can fill in their values.
 Initial or existing values may be shown in the fields.
 Fields of the following data types are supported:

 - *Boolean*: A two state value typically shown using a checkbox.
 - *Date*: A formatted date value.
 The format depends on the device's locale.